Human Rights

 As the aspiring world leader in sustainable energy solutions, Vestas is working to accelerate the renewable industry’s human rights performance through fostering partnerships.
 If the energy transition is to be truly responsible and inclusive, we need to adopt a cross-stakeholder, collaborative approach to respecting business-related human rights.
 Human rights are transitioning from soft law to hard law and financial institutions are firming up their demands.
 Vestas and its partners will have to approach these changes together.

 To this end, Vestas continuously seeks to contribute to the ongoing dialogue on business and human rights by building and using leverage, participating in public statements and sharing our experiences in panels, networks, and documents.
 As a recent example, in 2023 we contributed with a case study on our full value chain approach to due diligence to a new publication on Due Diligence in the Downstream Value Chain by the Danish Institute of Human Rights.
-We also form part of many different networks e.g., the Nordic Business Network for Human Rights, the local UN Global Compact network on Human Rights, are a part of the Dutch International Responsible Business Conduct Agreement for the Renewable Energy Sector, as well as the Wind Energy Initiative with other key industry players.
+We also form part of many different networks e.g., the Nordic Business Network for Human Rights, the local UN Global Compact network on Human Rights, are a part of the Dutch International Responsible Business Conduct Agreement for the Renewable Energy Sector (which includes a Renewable Energy Complaints and Disputes Committee), as well as the Wind Energy Initiative with other key industry players.